Structural Engineer, Beca

-Pathway St Kentigern College, Year 12/13: Calculus, Statistics, Chemistry, Physics, English, Art.
+St Kentigern College, Final year subjects: Art, Calculus, Chemistry, English, Physics, Statistics

-University of Auckland: Bachelor of Engineering (Honours), majoring in Civil Engineering
+University of Auckland: Bachelor of Engineering (Honours), specialising in Civil Engineering

-Sarah Neill has always enjoyed maths, even when she was at primary school, and is keen on art too.
-So when she wanted to find a career that was quite creative as well as analytical, engineering was an obvious choice as it combines these two subjects.
+I always enjoyed maths and I'm keen on art too.
+I wanted to find a career that was quite creative as well as analytical, and engineering was an obvious choice.

-The most exciting project she’s worked on so far is the addition of more space on top of an eight story research building at the University of Auckland.
+My most exciting project so far is the addition of more space on top of an eight storey research building at the University of Auckland.
 Because the science block is already in a built-up area, an extension at ground level wasn't possible, and because of height restrictions they couldn't add that many more floors on top.
-So the two of the three new stories will be larger than the floors below and will be cantilevered outwards “like two wings sticking out the side of the building.”
+So the two of the three new stories will be larger than the floors below and will be cantilevered outwards like two wings sticking out the side of the building.

 Posted September 2011